sid-valecha/tictactoe-minimax/README.md

 # Tic-Tac-Toe with Minimax AI

 A web-based Tic-Tac-Toe game featuring an unbeatable AI opponent powered by the Minimax algorithm.
 Built with a FastAPI backend and a modern vanilla JavaScript frontend.
-Inspired by a teeko payer project I did for my AI class in college.
+Inspired by a teeko player project I did for my AI class in college.

 ## Overview